 The Meninist Statistics of Rape

-Now let me tell you why you shouldn’t make a mistake here that the makers of Section 375 movie wanted to present the MRA views here.
-NO, they didn’t.
-The reason Akshaye’s character mentioned about Nirbhaya first and then presented these statistics that MRAs would love to quote everywhere was actually to debunk these MRA stats based on your emotions.
-And that is why immediately after you heard those statements, you would have thought of counter-arguments and debunked those in your mind.
+Now let me tell you why you shouldn’t make a mistake that the makers of Section 375 movie wanted to present the MRA views here.
+The reason Akshaye’s character mentioned about Nirbhaya first and then presented these statistics (that MRAs would love to quote everywhere) was actually to debunk these MRA stats based on your emotions.
+And that is why immediately after you heard those statements, you would have thought of counter-arguments and debunked those in your mind (without any feminist influence).

 Blame Goes to Patriarchy

 As I mentioned earlier the sole purpose of the movie Section 375 was to attack patriarchy and show how much the Indian patriarchy is oppressing women.
-Not only Filmmaker Rohan Khurana raped a junior assistant by applying force, after getting raped the victim was shown to be beaten by her brother as well.
-An elder brother who was so angry that he instantly found fault with his sister (why did she go there alone?) and used force on a brutalised sister to show his masculinity.
+Not only the Filmmaker Rohan Khurana raped a junior assistant by applying force, but the victim was also shown to be beaten by her brother.
+An elder brother who was so angry that he instantly found fault with his sister (why did she go there alone?) and used force on a brutalised sister to show his (toxic) masculinity.

-If you have remembered the recent Gillette Ad on Toxic Masculinity, you would not be alone.
+If you have remembered the recent Gillette Ad on Toxic Masculinity, you would not be alone to instantly hate masculinity.
 A feminist myth is thus created that the family members of Indian rape victims are so insensitive that they end up beating their own daughters when they are violated.
-Something that even you will realize is far from the truth but while watching the movie it might have seemed too real.
+Something that even you know is far from the truth but while watching the movie it might have seemed too real.